 But there is one important outlier: negative information.
 Business credit cards report cardholders’ negative payment history to personal credit bureaus.
 So if you miss a monthly payment, even a minimum payment, your credit card provider may send that information to personal credit bureaus.
 Having these kinds of dings on your personal credit report could lower your FICO score and ruin good credit.
 Like with a personal credit card, it’s always important to make on-time payments for your business credit cards.
 For more information on what small business credit card activity is reported to your personal credit history, see this Nav article on business credit cards and personal credit.

 How Credit Utilization Affects Your Business Credit Score

-When it comes to your business credit score, everything works differently.
+When it comes to your business credit scores, everything works differently.
 Different lenders may report your debts to some business credit files, but not others.
 For example, Dun & Bradstreet’s PAYDEX business credit score looks primarily at a company’s payment history, not its debt levels.
-And with other business credit scoring models, like those from Equifax and Experian, credit utilization isn’t as much as a factor as it is on personal credit reports.
+And with other business credit scoring models, like those from Equifax and Experian, credit utilization isn’t as much of a factor as it is on personal credit reports.

 Why You Should Still Control Your Business Credit Card Utilization

 It can be a relief to learn that your small business credit card utilization usually won’t affect your personal creditworthiness, and isn’t a large factor in your business credit scores.
 But it still matters.
 Most business credit cards require a personal guarantee, which means you are personally responsible for business expenses that the business can’t pay off.
 Maxing out your business credit cards may mean you’re buying more than your business can afford, even if you’re offered higher credit limits by the card company.
 Overspending in your business puts your personal finance and savings at risk.

 Furthermore, a credit score is just a convenient way for some lenders to assess your overall credit history.
 Some lenders will still use a manual process to look through your credit history and may take into account your credit utilization when making their decisions.